 A research review found there was good evidence that chemotherapy helped people with advanced bowel cancer to live longer.
 But the researchers couldn’t say whether the treatment improved people's quality of life or not.
 You can read this review of chemotherapy in advanced bowel cancer in the Cochrane Library.
 It was written for researchers and specialists so is not in plain English.

 Doctors sometimes use external beam radiotherapy to shrink a lump or tumour in the bowel that is causing pain.
 This is called palliative radiotherapy.
 They don't use radiotherapy much for colon cancers but may use it for rectal cancers.

 Your specialist may suggest a type of internal radiotherapy called selective internal radiation therapy (SIRT) for secondary cancer in the liver.
-This has been approved by the National Institute for Health and Clinical Excellence (NICE) as a treatment for people who cannot have their liver secondaries surgically removed.
+This has been approved by the National Institute for Health and Care Excellence (NICE) as a treatment for people who cannot have their liver secondaries surgically removed.
 There is information about research into internal radiotherapy on our bowel cancer research page.

 Your specialist may suggest surgery to treat advanced bowel cancer

 There is detailed information about these operations on our page about surgery for advanced bowel cancer.